Monday, February 12, 2007

 Preheat oven to 160 degrees Celsius (fan-forced).
 Line a patty tin with seven patty cases that measure 5cm across the base.

-Stir over low heat until chocolate and butter have just melted.
+Stir over very low heat until chocolate and butter have just melted.
 Remove from heat and set aside to cool for 10 minutes.

 When mixture has cooled, stir in egg.
 Gradually stir in flours.